3DBAG/pg2b3dm/README.md

    id=${names[0]}/${names[1]}/${names[2]}
    lod=${names[3]: -2}
     ogr2ogr -update -append  -f "PostgreSQL" PG:"host=localhost user=<USERNAME> dbname=baseregisters password=<PASSWORD>" $f -nlt MULTIPOLYGON25D -nln tiles.gpkg_files -sql """SELECT '$base_name' AS filename, ${names[0]} AS level,  '$id' AS tile_id, ${lod} AS lod, * FROM geom""" -gt 65536 -lco SPATIAL_INDEX=NO
 done < all_gpkg.txt
 ```

-After importing you need to  1) create the attributes column (make sure you include and new attributes), 2) correct the Z dimension of geometries by subtracting the ground height, 3) create the indexes and 4) delete features with dimensions with edge values.
+After importing you need to  1) create the attributes column (**make sure you include any new attributes**), 2) correct the Z dimension of geometries by subtracting the ground height, 3) create the indexes and 4) delete features with dimensions with edge values.

 ```SQL
 ALTER TABLE tiles.gpkg_files ADD COLUMN attributes text;